mikeizbicki/ucr-cs100/textbook/tools/vim/morevim/morevim.md

 # Advanced Vim Usage
-This tutorial will go a little bit in-depth about some more features in Vim, covering tabs, viewports, and sessions.
+This tutorial will go a little bit in-depth about some more features in Vim.
+We will cover tabs, viewports, and sessions, as well as the file explorer and command execution within Vim.

 ### Tabs